MuhammedGolec/CAPTAIN/README.md

 Warning: The copyright of the shared work is reserved.
 Reference should be cite to the CAPTAIN article for use in academic studies.

 To cite:
-M. Golec, H. Wu, R. Ozturac, A. Parlikad, F. Cuadrado, S. S. Gill and S. Uhlig "CAPTAIN: AIoT Enabled Scalable Serverless Computing Framework for Predictive Maintenance in Industry 4.0" in IEEE Internet of Things Journal, doi: XXXX.
+M. Golec, H. Wu, R. Ozturac, A. Parlikad, F. Cuadrado, S. S. Gill and S. Uhlig "CAPTAIN: A Testbed for Co-Simulation of Scalable Serverless Computing Environments for AIoT Enabled Predictive Maintenance in Industry 4.0" in IEEE Internet of Things Journal, doi: XXXX.

 # Developer:
 **Muhammed Göleç** <br/>